oTree-org/oTree/README.md

 oTree comes pre-loaded with [HighCharts](http://www.highcharts.com/demo).
 You can find examples in the library of how to use it.

-To pass data like a list of values from Python to HighCharts, you can use the `otree.common.safe_json()` function.
+To pass data like a list of values from Python to HighCharts, you should first pass it through the `otree.common.safe_json()` function.
 This converts to the correct JSON syntax and also uses "mark_safe" for the template.

 Example: